Honda CB650R 0-60 Quater mile in 11.80 seconds

 Speed 6th Gear | 64.2 mph |

-Just like the CBR650R, you should turn the TCS off as the CB650R in warm and dry conditions will not spin the rear at least to a point that the rider notices or to the point where performance is hindered.
+Just like the Honda CBR650R, you should turn the TCS off as the Honda CB650R in warm and dry conditions will not spin the rear at least to a point that the rider notices or to the point where performance is hindered.

 Honda CB650R 0-60 mph in 3.39 seconds